-In our area of Horry County, where COVID is rampant, Coastal Carolina University began to set up a food donation-distribution project.
+In Horry County, where COVID-19 is rampant, Coastal Carolina University began to set up a food donation-distribution project.
 With help from CCU Professor Dr. Deborah Breede, The Zonta Club of Myrtle Beach became engaged in this project.
 Dr. Breede is a member of the Zonta Club of Myrtle Beach.

 Zonta Club of Myrtle Beach might be small in number, but community engagement is a big deal for all our members.
 So, we came together to see a way to help.

-As of last week, we have donated a dozen boxes of food pallets to these service organizations, CAP and Good Shepherd, donated along with the food pallets were frozen meats for both (a special request from both of these organizations who serve hot meals every day).
-We also ran a pallet of diapers to Help4Kids/ Backpack Buddies and gave $300 cash to these organizations.
+As of last week, the club had donated a dozen boxes of food pallets to service organizations CAP and Good Shepherd, donated along with the food pallets were frozen meats for both (a special request from both of these organizations who serve hot meals every day).
+The club also ran a pallet of diapers to Help4Kids/ Backpack Buddies and gave $300 cash to these organizations.